amitvsuryavanshi04/amit_kvlsi_iiitb/README.md

 # amit_kvlsi_iiitb
-This repo contains the part of my academic journey which I began as PG Diploma Student in IIIT-B and trainee in FutureWiz
+This repo contains the part of my academic journey which I began as PG Diploma Student in IIIT-B and trainee in FutureWiz Subjects in which I came across in this training were
+1. Advanced Digital Electronics
+2. Digital CMOS Tech
+3. Analog CMOS
+4. Functional verification
+5. High level synthesis
+6. Embedded systems
+7. System Design using Verilog

 If anybody who is getting helped by this repo, do consider to put a star and a comment on the repo..